-Mark Duble will enter his 24th season as the Lady Scots’ head soccer coach in the 2017 season.
+Mark Duble completed his 24th season as the Lady Scots’ head soccer coach in the 2017 season.
 He is the longest-tenured coach and athletic administrator at Covenant.
 Duble also serves as an Associate Director of Athletics.

 He began coaching the Lady Scots club team in 1993 before the program became varsity in 1994.
 He "grew up" at Covenant, as his father was a Vice President for Advancement at Covenant College in the 1960’s and 1970’s, and he played for, and captained, the Scots soccer team as a player.